Several countries in Sub-Saharan Africa report COVID-19 cases in select areas since late February. Maintain basic health precautions.

 - South Africa

-- Location(s): Select locations in Nigeria, Senegal, and South Africa (map)
+- Location(s): Select locations in Burkina Faso, Cameroon, DRC, Nigeria, Senegal, South Africa, Cote d'Ivoire, and Togo (map)

 - Period: February-March 2020

-Several countries in sub-Saharan Africa report imported cases of coronavirus disease (COVID-19).
+Several countries in Sub-Saharan Africa report imported cases of coronavirus disease (COVID-19).
 Test results are pending in additional suspected cases, some of which will likely be confirmed.
-As of March 5, the following countries have identified COVID-19 cases:
+As of March 11, the following countries have identified COVID-19 cases:

 - Senegal: 4 cases in Dakar